-The code numbers can be used to reference actions with the opportunities identified under each topic heading in Section 5.
+The code numbers can be used to reference actions with the opportunities identified under each topic in Section 5.

 - 6.1.5 The suggested actions have been grouped according to their function;

 - Collaboration

 - Project development

 - Raising awareness and understanding

 - Guidance

 - Policy and legislation

 - 6.1.6 To measure the progress in implementing the Management Strategy the Action Plans will be subject to monitoring and review.
-This regular monitoring and review process will highlight the need to refocus effort towards specific issues or particular areas of concern affecting the NSA and ensure the scenic qualities and landscape character of the Fleet Valley is safeguarded.
-It will also allow the Action Plan to retain the flexibility to adapt to the availability of resources.
-A review of the Management Strategy itself will be undertaken in due course.
+This regular monitoring and review process will highlight the need to refocus effort towards specific issues or particular areas of concern affecting the NSA and ensure the scenic qualities and landscape character are safeguarded.
+It will also allow the Action Plans to retain the flexibility to adapt to the availability of resources.
+A review of the Management Strategy will be undertaken in due course.